The value of pub franchising runs far beyond the profit margins, says Dave Price of Marston’s

 The great British pub is an institution unlike any other.
 In quiet country villages, busy urban sprawls and everywhere in between, the pub is a place where a community can come together, relax and enjoy a drink.

 Naturally, serving great beer is fundamental, but the modern local might equally be known as a good restaurant or the place to grab a quick coffee.

-It’s becoming increasingly clear that predictions of cut price supermarket alcohol sounding the pub’s death knell underestimated the ability of the industry to adapt.
-In fact, the average pub profit at Marston’s has doubled since 2012 - testament to the entrepreneurial spirit of pub operators.
+It’s becoming increasingly clear that predictions of cut-price supermarket alcohol sounding the pub’s death knell underestimated the ability of the industry to adapt.
+In fact, the average pub profit at Marston’s has doubled since 2012 - a testament to the entrepreneurial spirit of pub operators.

 The sector has proven its resilience, contending with the recession and the smoking ban, and there are now more ways to own your own pub than ever before.

 Marston’s was a pioneer of the pub franchise agreements, which emerged in the last decade, but support arrangements between brewers and tenants are much older.
 In one of the earliest forms of franchising, the 18th century saw brewers and publicans make exclusivity agreements in return for support against a wave of prescriptive Georgian legislation.

 Skip forward 300 years and support is still at the heart of the franchise agreement.
 Franchising enables entrepreneurs to run their own thriving pub businesses, benefiting from a proven model and expert guidance.

 In return for an initial investment and ongoing business fees, the franchisee retains a percentage of sales and quarterly profits, benefiting directly from their own hard work.
 Rent, utility bills, insurance and business rates are all part of the package, giving franchisees the opportunity to hit the ground running without worrying about complex outgoings.